Top

 In this article, I’ll guide you through the process of choosing a muted color palette to give your designs a sleek, sophisticated look.
 I’ll also provide examples of the use of muted colors for inspiration and help you get your creative juices flowing.
 Consider a muted color palette for your next UX design or Web-design project.
 Read More

-This article is Part I of a quick reference on color theory for digital displays.
-It is the first in a series of articles about the use of color in application program user interfaces and on Web sites.
+This article is Part II of a quick reference on color theory for digital displays.
+It is the second in a series of articles about the use of color in application program user interfaces and on Web sites.